fontanf/knapsacksolver/README.md

 2.5 Approximation Algorithms,
 5.1.2 Lower Bounds for (KP) - Kellerer et al., 2004)*

-The ``Max Greedy'' algorithm correspond to packing the item with the largest weight first and then filling the remaining capacity with the greedy algorithm.
+The *Max Greedy* algorithm correspond to packing the item with the largest weight first and then filling the remaining capacity with the greedy algorithm.
 Thus, if used with Greedy, the algorithm has a relative performance guarantee of 1/2.

+The *Best Greedy* algorithm runs all the other greedy algorithms and keeps the best solution found.

 - Greedy `lb_greedy/main`
 - Max Greedy `lb_greedy/main -a max`